Donkey Kong Country 3: Development and release

 Development of Dixie Kong's Double Trouble! began shortly after the release of Diddy's Kong Quest, utilising the same Silicon Graphics (SGI) and Advanced Computer Modelling (ACM) rendering technology as its predecessors, in which pre-rendered 3D animations are turned into 2D sprites.
 Rare founder Tim Stamper re-took the role as the game's director, whereas Rare staffers Andrew Collard and Paul Weaver designed the game.
 The game's soundtrack was composed by Eveline Fischer, with additional tracks by series composer David Wise, and Fischer producing most of the game's music.

-Dixie Kong's Double Trouble! was first released in North America on 18 November 1996 and Europe and Australia on 13 December.
-It was also made available to download on the Wii's Virtual Console service in 2007, as well as for the Wii U's Virtual Console in 2014.
-It was later released on the Nintendo Switch via the Nintendo Switch Online service on 18 December 2020.
+Dixie Kong's Double Trouble! was first released in North America on 18 November 1996, followed by Japan on 23 November and Europe and Australia on 13 December.
+It was later made available to download on the Wii Virtual Console service in 2007, as well as for the Wii U Virtual Console in 2014.
+It was later released on the Nintendo Switch via the Nintendo Classics service on 18 December 2020.
 While the game sold over 3.5 million units worldwide, it has been suggested that its sales were hurt by its November release, which was when Nintendo 64 console was popular after its September launch.
 1.7 million copies were sold in Japan and 1.12 million copies sold in the United States.

 A port was later released for the Game Boy Advance in November 2005, which includes a new soundtrack composed by Wise; the team originally had a "vague hope" to have both the original and the new soundtrack in that version, but this proved unfeasible due to cartridge and time constraints.

-The game also included an unlockable Christmas theme for the bonus levels.
+The SNES version also included an unlockable Christmas theme for the bonus levels.
 By entering "Merry" on the file select screen, the stars and bananas will be changed to bells and presents and the background music will change to Christmas music.